 Delhi govt to install EV charger in just seven days, approves single-window plan

-Delhi govt to install EV charger in just seven days, approves single-window plan2 min read .
-Updated: 14 Nov 2021, 01:19 PM IST
+Delhi govt to install EV charger in just seven days, approves single-window plan

 Customers will be charged a subsidized amount of ₹2,500 for installation of private EV charging stations in Delhi.